 3. Take a team approach to housework.

 Give everyone a daily or weekly chore list so no one is slammed with work.
+It’s important that no one feels physical exhaustion at the end of every day.

 4. Don’t be afraid to hire help.